cap-js-community/websocket/README.md

 }
 ```

-Event is published only via cloud event sub-protocol, with the specified dynamic cloud event attributes derived from
+Event is published via cloud event sub-protocol, with the specified dynamic cloud event attributes derived from
 CDS event elements.
+Annotated elements are consumed as cloud event attributes, non-annotated elements are consumed as
+cloud event data section.

+Static and dynamic annotations can be combined.
+Dynamnic values are overwritten by static values, if defined.

 #### Custom Format